Demand Response

 Despite the clear benefits, there are challenges to the widespread adoption of demand response in Ontario.
 These include the need for advanced metering infrastructure, consumer awareness and participation, and regulatory support.

 However, the future looks promising.
-With advancements in smart grid technology, increased focus on renewable energy integration, and supportive regulatory frameworks, demand response aggregation is poised to become an even more integral part of Ontario’s energy landscape.
+With advancements in smart grid technology, increased focus on renewable energy integration, and supportive regulatory frameworks, demand response aggregation is about to become an even more integral part of Ontario’s energy landscape.

 Edgecom Energy is a registered demand response aggregator.
 Contact us to learn more about how you can benefit from this program.